Skip to content

-With these vehicles, donors make irrevocable contributions of cash, stock, bonds, real estate or other alternative assets and receive an immediate income-tax deduction of 30 percent or 60 percent of their adjusted gross income, depending on the type of asset contributed.
+With these investment accounts, donors make irrevocable contributions of cash, stock, bonds, real estate or other alternative assets and receive an immediate income-tax deduction of 30 percent or 60 percent of their adjusted gross income, depending on the type of asset contributed.
 The minimum amount needed to set up the fund ranges widely from one fund to the next.
 Those contributions are considered charitable gifts that also allow donors to reduce or eliminate capital gains tax they otherwise would have incurred if they sold their long-held and highly appreciated assets and donated the proceeds to a charitable organization.

 DAF sponsors invest and manage donors’ contributions, which grow tax-free outside of donors’ taxable estates, and make grants to donors’ favorite organizations and causes on the schedules donors set.
 In this sense, donors maintain the ability to direct how sponsors invest their assets, where they are distributed and when.
 When donors pass away, they may direct sponsoring organizations to distribute any remaining assets in full to the charities of their choice, or they may decide to keep the funds in place to create a legacy of giving for future generations.
 For the latter option, donors may divide their funds between their beneficiaries, allowing family members to support the charities that match their unique passions and values.